Rodent Exclusion and Control

 - Always keep garbage cans covered

-- Pick fruit, nuts, and vegetables as they ripen, and throw away or compost fallen fruit on the ground
+- Throw away or compost fallen fruit on the ground

 - Feed pets during daylight hours only, and remove uneaten food right away